nautobot/nautobot-plugin-ssot-arista-cloudvision/README.md

 > While these contain the prefix "arista" in the custom field admin portal, when looking at them on a device the prefix is removed.

 The plugin can connect to either on-premise or a cloud instance of CloudVision.
-To connect to an on-premise instance you must set the following variables in the nautobot configuration file.
+To connect to an on-premise instance, you must set the following variables in the Nautobot configuration file.

 | Configuration Variable | Type    | Usage                                                                                            |
 |------------------------|---------|--------------------------------------------------------------------------------------------------|